PekkaKnight/Calculator/README.md

 # Project Overview
     This is a calculator which can do different topics of math, starting from basic Arithmetic from all the way to Combinations, trig, permuatations, and logarithms.
 ## How to test
-If you run my code, then you will be asked to enter the topic.\
+If you run the code, then you will be asked to enter the topic.\
 Enter "Arithmetic" for arithmetic and then input whatever you want to calculate.
 For example, 5 + 3. or more can be calculated.\
 Enter "Trigonometry" for trig.
 In order to input a trig function(radians), put in "trigfunc x", where x can be anything.
 So, "sin 4" would return 0.7568024953...Enter functions in thier short form\
 Enter "Logarithms" for log values.
 You will be asked to enter your base and then your argument.
 So a base of 2 and an argument of 4 equates to log(base-2) of 4, which should return 2.0.\